pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

 A.2. **Open Street Map**<br>
 Let's go with Open Street Map's water area.

 This is a little bit tricky though I had to install osmosis to extract water bodies and OGR convert them to familiar format like 'shape'.
-OSM Taginfo is really pain in the butt but I just used natural=water and natural=coastline. for more detail, you may go here [osm taginfo])https://taginfo.openstreetmap.org/keys/natural#values)
+OSM Taginfo is really pain in the butt but I just used natural=water and natural=coastline.<br>
+for more detail, you may go here [OSM taginfo](https://taginfo.openstreetmap.org/keys/natural#values)

 > (you could use imposm3 and postgis but this isn't my work related so I use the. simplest way to do)

 I downloaded world osm.pbf file and extracted water boundaries only.

-> You can try with the planet site but it will take forever to download (for 24 hours, with my house network -the cheapest and slowest network speed and my iMac (i5 3.2GHz, 24GB 1600 MHz) was only able to download 16% of planet data).<br>
+> You can try with the planet site but it will take forever to download (for 24 hours, with my house network and my iMac (i5 3.2GHz, 24GB 1600 MHz) was only able to download 16% of planet data).<br>
 > I used geofabrik instead, where you can specify your target country/region.<br>
 > After I did extract and convert the data, I could just show openstreetmap because it is basically same as planet.osm.pbf (There always are easiest and fastest way to achieve your goal.)